pejotadev/SpeedExtension/README.md

 # SpeedExtension
-  An extension to increase the speed of audios in the browser
+  An extension to increase the speed of audios in the whatsappWeb